Sam Everingham writes from personal experience about why more gay couples are embracing surrogacy.

 There was no relevant group in Brisbane, but as luck would have it, a Gay Dads group was running a seminar in Melbourne.
 In September 2010, the pair flew down to gather information and make contacts.

 They came away feeling surrogacy in the US offered the most complete solution – given the US had agencies happy to look after gay couples.
 In contrast, Australian IVF clinics at the time were focusing more on women who couldn’t have children.

 But the pair remained nervous about how the children of gay dads ‘turn out’.
-Luckily Melbourne also had an active Gay Dads group which met regularly for brunch with their kids at a local market.
+Luckily Melbourne also had an active Gay Dads group.
+It met regularly for brunch with their kids at a local market.
 The pair flew down one more time to meet some of these families.

-Dave recalled, “It was brilliant because we realised these are beautiful normal articulate kids who are perfectly normal in every way – it just seemed so natural and unforced.
+Dave recalled, “It was brilliant because we realised these are beautiful normal articulate kids — perfectly normal in every way.
+It just seemed so natural and unforced.
 There were no obvious social issues going on there and that sealed it for us.”

 Meanwhile, compensated surrogacy remains illegal in Australia.
 To Dave Taylor, laws such as this are outrageous.

 “It’s trying to crack a peanut with a sledgehammer.
-It’s completely out of step with community attitudes,” he said.
+It’s completely out of step with community attitudes.

 “With all the discussions I’ve had with the community they’ve never expressed a view to me that compensated surrogacy is wrong.
 They’ve been incredibly supportive.

 “We could adopt the US surrogacy model.
-All that’s stopping us from having a good compensated surrogacy system here in Australia is politicians who are generally misreading community sentiment.
+All that stops us a good compensated surrogacy system in Australia is politicians misreading community sentiment.